-A registered trademark in Singapore adds a greater value to the business.
+A registered trademark in Singapore adds greater value to the business.
 This trademark registration in Singapore has many benefits not only for Singapore but for your whole business.
-With the trademark registration in Singapore, the owner of any intellectual property can prevent others from using similar or identical marks without the permission of the owner.
+With trademark registration in Singapore, the owner of any intellectual property can prevent others from using similar or identical marks without the permission of the owner.

 What Are Trademarks?